-SAN FRANCISCO, CA – California state and local governments should provide free lawyers for detained immigrants, a broad coalition of immigration groups said today.
+SAN FRANCISCO – California state and local governments should provide free lawyers for detained immigrants, a broad coalition of immigration groups said today.
 A new study by the group, known as the California Coalition for Universal Representation, found that immigrants detained in California who have an attorney succeed in their cases more than five times as often as those who don’t.

 “Without guaranteed legal counsel, detained longtime California residents and asylum seekers fleeing severe persecution cannot meaningfully exercise their right to apply for relief from deportation,” said Eleni Wolfe-Roubatis, Immigration Program Director at Oakland’s Centro Legal de la Raza, a coalition member.
 “Forcing individuals to navigate the complex immigration system on their own violates due process.”

 Antonio, a Salvadoran father of three United States citizen children was almost separated from his family because he could not pay for a lawyer.
 The 25-year old came to the US when he was 8 years old.
 Unaware that he had been ordered deported by a judge in Texas as a child, he was arrested for a misdemeanor and landed in a California detention facility where he was scheduled for imminent deportation.
 Luckily, the day before he was put on a plane, Antonio happened to meet an attorney from Centro Legal de la Raza who filed an emergency motion to stop his deportation and helped him obtain legal status to stay with his family.